s2t2/organizing-python-apps-workshop-2024/README.md

 **Description:** Improve the maintainability and quality of your code.
 Attendees will become familiar with code modularity and organization principles.

 **Learning Objectives:**
-1. Translate Python notebook code into a local development repository.
+1. Translate code from a Python notebook into a local development repository.
 2. Identify areas in code that can be simplified for improved readability and maintainability.
 3. Refactor code by simplifying complex logic and removing duplication.
 4. Discuss code organization concepts such as the single responsibility principle, and the DRY principle.